Constraints on the origins of hypervelocity stars: velocity distribution, mergers and star-formation history: Discussion

 Collisions are relatively rare for the outer spherical model, only occurring in $\sim 1\%$ of cases.
 In contrast, $\sim$20-30\% (50\%) of binary stars collide in the inner spherical model (disc).
 We now discuss such cases.

 Collisions can reduce the ejection rate of hypervelocity stars by a factor of a few.
 However, they do not significantly affect the shape of the velocity distribution as shown in Figures~\ref{fig:vdist}, \ref{fig:flc}, \ref{fig:diskv}, in spite of the higher collision probability of close binaries.
 This is because stars reaching the halo with velocities above 275 km s$^{-1}$ originate from binaries with a relatively narrow range of semimajor axes: $\sim$0.06 to $\sim$0.6 au.
 Over this range the collision probability only varies between $\sim$40 and $\sim$60\%.
 In fact, the effect of collisions on the velocity distribution is completely dominated by noise from the randomized stellar ages.
 Close encounters where the binary stars narrowly miss each other can also affect the velocity distribution via tidal effects \citep{bradnick+2017}.
-We leave a detailed exploration of tides to future work.
+We have performed new binary disruption simulations for our disc model, allowing the binary semimajor axis and eccentricity to evolve according the equilibrium tide model described in \citet{bradnick+2017} (see also \citealt{eggleton+2001_tides}).
+The fraction of stars in the halo with velocities above $\sim 700 $ km s$^{-1}$ decreased by $\sim 5\%$, but the distribution remains qualitatively similar and inconsistent with observations.
+Interestingly, tides decrease the collision probability by a factor of $\sim$2.\footnote{\citet{bradnick+2017} also observed a a decrease in the collision probability with tides.} We caution that a proper treatment of tides should use dynamic rather than equilibrium tides.
+We leave this for future work.

 The outcome of the collision depends on relative impact velocity of the two stars.
 If this is less than the surface escape velocity, coalescence can occur \citep{ginsburg&loeb2006}.
 This will occur for most collisions of binary stars \citep{antoniniColl1+2010}.